-Data For Richard
+Data For Peter

 I thought I would list my teachers...